stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 ### 2021.07.29
 * Trying to implement bayes inference on
 $$P(Y|X),$$
-where $$Y$$ stands for emptyness, and $$X$$ stands for door being open or not.
+where $Y$ stands for emptyness, and $X$ stands for door being open or not.
 However, the testset does not contain enough door opening cases, thus being unable to gather enough quantity to calculate believable probabilities.
 * Adding some notations.